Advice from experienced and successful scientists:

 A good place to see a bunch of labs at once is to go to a scientific conference.
 Don’t be afraid to ask a senior grad student or postdoc: If you were me, what lab would you join?

 Don’t apply to the school until you’ve talked with the PI.
-Also, talk to at least three people in the lab and ask them what the PI is like.
+Also, talk to students in the lab and ask them what the PI is like.
 Are they hands-off or demanding?
 What are lab meetings like?
 How quickly do they respond to emails?
 Ask them in a way and in a setting where they can be totally honest.
 Expect to hear different things, but look for common themes.

 The PI matters a lot, but so do the other lab members.
 You’ll probably spend more time with them than the PI.
-So try and evaluate the culture of the lab.
-If the PI has a very large lab, see if there’s a postdoc that could be your direct mentor.
+If the PI has a very large lab, see if there’s a senior graduate student that could be your direct mentor (and will still be there when you start).

 On doing a masters before a PhD

 One secret to success in academia is being one step ahead of where you need to be at each stage of your career.
 As an undergrad, that means publishing a paper.
 As a starting PhD student, it means having a compelling proposal to apply for fellowships.
 As a finishing PhD student, it means establishing yourself as an international expert on the topic of your dissertation.
 As a postdoc, it means laying the foundations for a fundable long-term research program.
-At each stage, you will not be compared to others based on your age.
-So while impressive, there’s no real long-term advantage of being a 24-year-old with a PhD.
-Instead, you’ll be competing for funds with others at the same career stage, based on what you’ve done so far.
-My point is that what you know and what you’ve done are far more important than how quickly you get degrees.
+At each stage, you will not be compared to others based on your age, so there’s no real long-term advantage of being a 24-year-old with a PhD.
+Instead, you’ll be competing for funds with others at the same career stage, based on what papers you have written.
+What you know and what you’ve done are far more important than how quickly you get degrees.

-If you’re unsure about doing a PhD, just ask yourself this important question: if you knew you had a zero chance of getting a faculty job, would you still want to spend 7 years doing a PhD just for the experience itself?
+If you’re unsure about doing a PhD, just ask yourself this question: If you knew you had a zero chance of getting a faculty job, would you still want to spend 6 years doing a PhD just for the experience itself?

 On writing research proposals